Pensacola, Florida: Spanish

-The area's written recorded history begins in the 16th century, with documentation by Spanish explorers who were the first Europeans to reach the area.
+The area's written recorded history begins in the 16th century, with documentation by Spanish explorers, who were the first Europeans to reach the area.
 The expeditions of Pánfilo de Narváez in 1528 and Hernando de Soto in 1539 both visited Pensacola Bay, the latter of which documented the name "Bay of Ochuse".

-In the age of sailing ships Pensacola was the busiest port on the Gulf of Mexico, having the deepest harbor on the Gulf.
+In the Age of Sail, Pensacola was the busiest port on the Gulf Coast, having the deepest harbor.

-In 1559, Tristán de Luna y Arellano landed with some 1,500 people on 11 ships from Veracruz, Mexico.
-The expedition was to establish an outpost, ultimately called Santa María de Ochuse by Luna, as a base for Spanish efforts to colonize Santa Elena (present-day Parris Island, South Carolina.)
-But the colony was decimated by a hurricane on September 19, 1559, which killed an unknown number of sailors and colonists, sank six ships, grounded a seventh, and ruined supplies.
+On August 15, 1559, Tristán de Luna y Arellano landed with some 1,500 people on 11 ships from Veracruz, Mexico.
+The expedition was to establish an outpost, ultimately called Santa María de Ochuse by Luna, as a base for Spanish efforts to colonize Santa Elena (present-day Parris Island, South Carolina), but the colony was decimated by a hurricane on September 19, 1559, which killed an unknown number of sailors and colonists, sank six ships, grounded a seventh, and ruined supplies.

-The survivors struggled to survive, most moving inland to what is now central Alabama for several months in 1560 before returning to the coast; but in 1561, the effort was abandoned.
+The survivors struggled to survive, most moving inland to the region of modern central Alabama for several months in 1560 before returning to the coast, but in 1561 the effort was abandoned.
 Some of the survivors eventually sailed to Santa Elena, but another storm struck there.
-Survivors made their way to Cuba and finally returned to Pensacola, where the remaining fifty at Pensacola were taken back to Veracruz.
-The Viceroy's advisers later concluded that northwest Florida was too dangerous to settle.
-They ignored it for 137 years.
+Survivors made their way to Cuba and finally returned to Pensacola, where the remaining 50 at Pensacola were taken back to Veracruz.
+The viceroy's advisors thus concluded the region too dangerous to settle, ignoring it for centuries.

-In the late 17th century, the French began exploring the lower Mississippi River with the intention of colonizing the region as part of La Louisiane or New France in North America.
+In the late 17th century, the French began exploring the lower Mississippi River, with the intention of colonizing the region as part of New France.
 Fearful that Spanish territory would be threatened, the Spanish founded a new settlement in western Florida.
-In 1698 they established a fortified town near what is now Fort Barrancas, laying the foundation for permanent European-dominated settlement of the modern city of Pensacola.
+In 1698, they established a fortified town near what is now Fort Barrancas, laying the foundation for permanent European-dominated settlement of the modern city of Pensacola.
 The Spanish built three presidios in Pensacola: